 We operate in a highly competitive environment, both in making loans and attracting deposits, and we expect competitive conditions to continue to intensify with respect to most of our products.
 We compete on the basis of the rates we pay on deposits and the rates and other terms we charge on the loans we originate or purchase, as well as the quality and range of our customer service, products, innovation and experience.
 Price competition for loans might result in origination of fewer loans or earning less on our loans.
-Some of our competitors are substantially larger than we are, which may give those competitors advantages, including a more diversified product and customer base, the ability to reach out to more customers and potential customers, operational efficiencies, more versatile technology platforms, the ability to innovate faster, broad-based local distribution capabilities, lower-cost funding and larger existing branch networks.
+Some of our competitors are substantially larger than we are, which may give those competitors advantages, including a more diversified product and customer base, the ability to innovate faster, broad-based local distribution capabilities, lower-cost funding and larger existing branch networks.
 In addition, some of our competitors, including new and emerging competitors in the digital and mobile payments space, are not subject to the same regulatory requirements or legislative scrutiny to which we are subject, which also could place us at a competitive disadvantage.
 Many of our competitors are also focusing on cross-selling their products and developing new products or technologies, which could affect our ability to maintain or grow existing customer relationships or require us to offer lower interest rates or fees on our lending products or higher interest rates on deposits.
 This increasingly competitive environment is primarily a result of changes in regulation, changes in technology and product delivery systems, as well as the consolidation of financial service providers, all of which may affect our customers' expectations and demands.

 As of December 31, 2015, we operate the largest online direct banking institution in the U.S. by deposits.
 While direct banking represents a significant opportunity to attract new customers that value greater and more flexible access to banking services at reduced costs, we face strong competition in the direct banking market.
 Aggressive pricing throughout the industry may adversely affect the retention of existing balances and the cost-efficient acquisition of new deposit funds and may affect our growth and profitability.
-In addition, the effects of a competitive environment may be exacerbated by the flexibility of direct banking and the increasing financial and technological sophistication of our customer base.
+In addition, the effects of a competitive environment may be exacerbated by the flexibility of direct banking financial and technological sophistication of our customer base.
 Customers could also close their online accounts or reduce balances or deposits in favor of products and services offered by competitors for other reasons.
-These shifts, which could be rapid, could result from general dissatisfaction with our products or services, including concerns over pricing, online security or our reputation.
+These shifts, which could be rapid, could result from general dissatisfaction.